 DATA PROCESSING AGREEMENT

-This Data Processing Agreement (“DPA”) forms an integral part of the separate commercial agreement(s) between Vendor and Cadence (together, the “Parties”) that pertains to the purchase by Cadence of products and/or services from Vendor (“Commercial Agreement”).
-This DPA applies to the extent that Vendor processes Personal Data on behalf of Cadence and is effective as of the Commercial Agreement’s effective date (“Effective Date”).
-The Parties enter into this DPA on behalf of themselves and their Affiliates.
+This Data Processing Agreement (“DPA”) forms an integral part of the separate commercial agreement(s) between Vendor and Cadence, each on behalf of themselves and their Affiliates (together, the “Parties”) that pertains to the purchase by Cadence of products and/or services from Vendor (“Commercial Agreement”).
+This DPA governs the processing of any personal information that Cadence may make accessible to Vendor and is effective as of the Commercial Agreement’s effective date (“Effective Date”).

 1. ORDER OF PRECEDENCE; SURVIVAL.

 Terms not defined in this DPA or in applicable Data Protection Legislation, shall have the meaning assigned to them in the Commercial Agreement.
 In the event of any conflict or inconsistency, this DPA shall supersede and prevail over any conflicting terms in the Commercial Agreement.
 The provisions of this DPA shall survive any termination of the Commercial Agreement.

 2.1.
 “Affiliate” means an entity that now or hereafter controls, is controlled by or is under common control with a specified entity, where “control” means beneficial ownership, directly or indirectly, of more than fifty percent (50%) of the outstanding shares or other ownership interest (representing the right to vote for the election of directors or other managing authority or the right to make the decisions for such entity, as applicable) of an entity.
 Such entity shall be deemed to be an Affiliate only so long as such control exists.

 2.2.
 “Aggregate Data” means a compilation of data that relates to a group or category of individuals, from which Personal Data has been removed, and is not linked or reasonably linkable to any Personal Data.